Resume & CV Development

 - Be a basis for the interviewer to justify your hiring

-Resume development is an ongoing process.
+Resume and CV development is an ongoing process.
 It is important that you keep this document up-to-date.
-Remember that employers will be basing their interview decision (that is, shall we interview you or not) on your resume.
+Remember that employers will be basing their interview decision (that is, shall we interview you or not) on your resume or CV.
 They will look at content (both what is and isn't included) and format/style.

 Therefore, it is important that you catch a prospective employer’s attention within the first few seconds of reading your resume.
 Recruiters and hiring managers today are busy and often don’t spend more than a minute reviewing applicant resumes, so you have to sell yourself quickly and concisely.